ovh/docs/pages/platform/data-processing/40_TUTORIAL_calculate_pi/guide.en-gb.md

 ## Go further

-Calculating π number is a basic example, but Apache Spark is able of powerful feature on data processing and machine learning
+Calculating π number is a basic example, but Apache Spark is capable of powerful features on data processing and machine learning.

 If you are not familiar with Apache Spark, we recommend you to visit [Apache Spark's official website](https://spark.apache.org/) and [pyspark's documentation](https://spark.apache.org/docs/latest/api/python/index.html).